 Some are seasoned food allergy moms just looking for new ideas.

-I loved their responses!
-Most of these favorite things are simple, easy, family time that can even be accomplished this Christmas week.
+Most of these favorite things are simple, easy, family time…

 15 Allergy-Friendly Christmas Tradition Ideas

-- Set aside a whole day for baking and covering everything in dairy-free chocolate
+Set aside a whole day to bake and cover everything in dairy-free chocolate

 Make a Christmas list collage with pictures from magazines, flyers, and ads

 Attend a live holiday show: music, theater, dance, etc.

 Put on a family Christmas play and video record it on your phone

 Play Christmas bingo with marshmallow markers (Google free printable cards)

 Now let us know if there are any allergy-friendly Christmas traditions we need to add to our list!